1. General to specific, specific to general – what does it mean?

 9. What is a “standard”?
 Why do people need it?

-10. You need to put your home library in order.
+10. You need to put in order your home library.
 How do you feel about this activity?
 How will you approach this task?

 1. What is work in your opinion?
 Why do people go to work?
 Are there any parameters where you can distinguish whether you can do this work or not?